Stay calm when potty training

 Most people start potty training between 18 months and three years old, with the average age being 27 months.
 But more important than their age is what signs they are showing.

-Do they show they are uncomfortable in a wet nappy?
+Do they show they are uncomfortable in a wet diaper?

 Do they tell you when they are doing a wee or poo?